ptitSeb/box64/docs/USAGE.md

  * 1 : Use Wrapped native libs even if path is absolute

 #### BOX64_PREFER_EMULATED *
-Box64 will prefer emulated libs first (execpt for glibc, alsa, pulse, GL, vulkan and X11
+Box64 will prefer emulated libs first (except for glibc, alsa, pulse, GL, vulkan and X11
- * 0 : Native libs are prefered (Default.)
+ * 0 : Native libs are preferred (Default.)
- * 1 : Emulated libs are prefered (Default for program running inside pressure-vessel)
+ * 1 : Emulated libs are preferred (Default for program running inside pressure-vessel)

 #### BOX64_CRASHHANDLER *
 Box64 will use a dummy crashhandler.so library
  * 0 : Use Emulated crashhandler.so library if needed
- * 1 : Use an internal dummy (completly empty) crashhandler.so library (defaut)
+ * 1 : Use an internal dummy (completely empty) crashhandler.so library (default)

 #### BOX64_MALLOC_HACK *
 How Box64 will handle hooking of malloc operators